davehorner/cargo-e/README.md

 Running the single example if there is only one example defined is a primary feature of `cargo-e`; it's what brought about this project. `--example` and `--bin` are often parsed, so changing Cargo's behavior is out of the question.
 In fact, this tool relies upon `--example` returning the list of examples instead of running the single example.

-Projects organize examples in different ways â€“ some using binaries, others placing them in an `examples` directory â€“ `cargo-e` helps navigate and execute targets across diverse structures.
+Projects organize examples in different ways – some using binaries, others placing them in an `examples` directory – `cargo-e` helps navigate and execute targets across diverse structures.
 Whether your project uses bins, examples, or even workspace configurations, `cargo-e` unifies these scenarios and simplifies the process of running and exploring your sample code.

 ## Installation